VibeCodeHPC: An Agent-Based Iterative Prompting Auto-Tuner for HPC Code Generation Using LLMs: Related Work

-AT has been widely adopted in HPC to search parameter spaces and identify optimal configurations for target architectures.
-Frameworks such as ATLAS \cite{whaley2001atlas}, OpenTuner \cite{ansel2014opentuner}, and GPTune \cite{liu2021gptune} automate this process, often leveraging search algorithms like Bayesian optimization, genetic algorithms, or multi-armed bandits.
-Additionally, iterative refinement strategies—where code is repeatedly modified based on performance feedback—have been explored in machine learning-guided compilation \cite{cummins2017deeplearning} \cite{hajali2020neurovectorizer} .
-While these approaches are effective in optimizing existing code, their integration with LLM-driven code synthesis remains limited.
+Auto-tuning (AT) has been widely adopted in HPC to explore parameter spaces and identify optimal configurations for target architectures.
+Frameworks such as ATLAS \cite{whaley2001atlas}, OpenTuner \cite{ansel2014opentuner}, and GPTune \cite{liu2021gptune} automate this process using search algorithms including Bayesian optimization, genetic algorithms, and multi-armed bandits.
+In addition, iterative refinement strategies, in which code is repeatedly modified based on performance feedback, have been studied in machine learning–guided compilation \cite{cummins2017deeplearning} \cite{hajali2020neurovectorizer}.
+While these approaches effectively optimize existing code, their integration with LLM-driven code synthesis remains limited.
 Comparative studies contrasting agentic LLM approaches with classical autotuning for loop transformations indicate that LLM-driven methods can complement or accelerate parameter search in certain settings \cite{agenticautotune2025}.
 These findings motivate the combination of structured tuning with multi-agent orchestration.